Algirdas Brazauskas: President of Lithuania

 Political scientist and diplomat Laimonas Tallat-Kelpša described Brazauskas's presidency as an "ambusher regime".
 Though he was elected with the backing of his political party, the Democratic Labour Party, he attempted to stay within the limitations of constitutional powers and avoid direct intervention in politics - except in moments of crisis, when he would "leave his ambush" and demand actions from the elected government.

 He proposed Democratic Labour Party politician Adolfas Šleževičius as Prime Minister, who formed the Šleževičius Cabinet, but avoided interference in cabinet choices and allowed Šleževičius to form his cabinet.
 By 1994, the president's relations with his party's cabinet had turned cold, and Brazauskas stated that he "could not agree [with him] on the simplest things".
 In late 1995, Šleževičius entered a scandal regarding his actions during the collapse of the Lithuanian bank Lietuvos akcinis inovacinis bankas - the prime minister withdrew his assets from the bank a day before it stopped its activities.
 After the Democratic Labour Party's central committee expressed their continued confidence in him, Brazauskas suddenly demanded his resignation, which prompted parts of the LDDP, alongside the opposition, to force him to resign after a vote of no confidence.

 Brazauskas supported Lithuania's accession to NATO and the European Union, though he was initially sceptical towards the United States and membership in NATO, and described Homeland Union proposals of demanding reparations from Russia to be "the politics of a hunched hedgehog".
 He supported pragmatic relations with Russia.
 However, he played an important part in the early 1993 diplomatic crisis with Russia, in which Russia suspended negotiations on the withdrawal of Russian troops from Lithuania.
-After a personal phone call with Russian President Boris Yeltsin, negotiations were renewed and the withdrawal was completed.
+After a personal phone call with Russian president Boris Yeltsin, negotiations were renewed and the withdrawal was completed.

 In 1995, speaking before the Knesset, Brazauskas officially apologized for the Lithuanian people's actions during the Holocaust.

-In spite of high approval ratings, he decided not to seek reelection, and handed the presidency to his successor, Valdas Adamkus, on 25 February 1998.
+In spite of high approval ratings, he decided not to seek reelection, endorsed Artūras Paulauskas presidential campaign and later handed the presidency to his democratically elected successor, Valdas Adamkus, on 25 February 1998.